 - Whilst technical solutions to detect and block phishing messages cannot be solely relied upon, they still provide a significant protection and are vital.
-Ensuring proper configuration of such technologies is key to their effectiveness so skilled technical specialists are needed. - Staff awareness through fraud prevention training and regular phishing tests add another important control - risk-aware staff are the first line of defence.
-Raising risk awareness and restricting personal use of work technology can help limit exposure to some threats transmitted via social media, shopping channels, personal web-based email etc. - Staff must use a unique strong password for each system they access.
-There are a range of ways to accomplish this using both manual, memorable techniques and/or with easy-to-use password manager apps.
-Staff should be reminded not to let anyone know their passwords. - Strong authentication using one-time codes (often called two or multi-factor authentication) means that even if credentials are phished, the user accounts will remain resilient to attack. - Domain name registration.
+Ensuring proper configuration of such technologies is key to their effectiveness so skilled technical specialists are needed. - Staff awareness through fraud prevention training and regular phishing tests add another important control - riskaware staff are the first line of defence.
+Raising risk awareness and restricting personal use of work technology can help limit exposure to some threats transmitted via social media, shopping channels, personal web-based email etc. - Staff must use unique strong passwords for each system they access.
+There are a range of ways to accomplish this using both manual, memorable techniques and / or with easy-to-use password manager apps.
+Staff should be reminded not share their passwords with anyone. - Strong authentication using one-time codes (often called multi-factor authentication) means that even if credentials are phished, the user accounts will remain resilient to attack. - Domain name registration.
 Seek to register all close domain variants.
-If possible, choose a domain that is quite resilient to variation by making it as short as possible. - As mentioned above, take the 'trouble to double'.
-Implement strict segregation between those who raise payments or arrange procurement and those who release payments or authorise expenditure. - Implementing rigorous data backup regimes ensuring all data is saved in multiple locations which are not accessible to ransomware.
+If possible, choose a domain that is quite resilient to variation by making it as short as possible. - Implement strict segregation between those who raise payments or arrange procurement and those who release payments or authorise expenditure.

+- Implementing rigorous data backup regimes ensuring all data is saved in multiple locations which are not accessible to ransomware.
 Simple tape backup being one such option. - Minimising authorised data access.
 Ensuring that users only have permissions to the data and applications needed for their specific job activity and that such permissions are revoked as soon as staff change role or leave the organisation.
-If accounts are compromised the losses are minimised.

-- Inadvertent sharing of data with a fraudster mimicking a colleague, authority figure, or a trusted third party, can sometimes be the basis of extortion or manipulation into committing crime so absolute care is needed when handling or transferring data.
+If accounts are compromised the losses are minimised. - Inadvertent sharing of data with a fraudster mimicking a colleague, authority figure, or a trusted third party, can sometimes be the basis of extortion or manipulation into committing crime so absolute care is needed when handling or transferring data.
 Internal links should be used instead of emails and the need to send data externally, even if encrypted, should always be questioned.
-Double-check by having a colleague check the email and attachment to ensure they are correct. - Strictly controlling administrative access to networks and applications.
+Double-check by having a colleague review the email and attachment to ensure they are correct. - Strictly controlling administrative access to networks and applications.
 Administrators must use uniquely assigned accounts which are not used for normal business access. - All accounting, payment and procurement systems activity should be logged.
 This includes online banking.
-Challenge your bank to ensure that they can provide a reliable audit trail of activity should an investigation be needed.
+Challenging banks to ensure that they can provide a reliable audit trail of activity should an investigation be needed can prove invaluable.

-• Protect the Most Vulnerable
+Protect the Most Vulnerable

 Modern fraudsters have well-developed processes which include gathering intelligence about their target victims.
-These criminals do not want to waste their time and so discovering and targeting those who control, or influence payments to, or by a government body, is a primary planning activity.
+These criminals do not want to waste their time and so discovering and targeting those who control or influence payments is an activity of primary importance to them.

-Those staff responsible for functions in finance/accounts, procurement and benefits are most at risk but even staff involved in areas involving refunds or repayments may also be targeted.
+Those staff responsible for functions in finance / accounts, procurement and benefits are most at risk but even staff involved in areas involving refunds or repayments may also be targeted.

 The first thing to do is to protect these staff by ensuring it is not easy for attackers to identify them specifically.
-This is not easy for government bodies who are used to promoting openness, but a good place to start is to ensure that contact information is non-specific and not published externally or internally unless it absolutely has to be, and even then, only to those with a specific need-to-know.
+This is not easy for organisations who may be used to promoting openness, but a good place to start is to ensure that contact information is non-specific and not published externally or internally unless it absolutely has to be, and even then, only to those on a specific need-to-know basis.